0xfe/vexflow/tools/smufl/README.md

 $ node textmetrics_fontgen.js myFont.otf myFont_textmetrics.json
 ```

-You can register your metrics using `TextFont.registerFont()` and the metrics will be available for your module.
+You can register your metrics using `TextFormatter.registerFont()` and the metrics will be available for your module.
 See the `chordsymbol.ts` module for examples.